mishelashala/zettelkasten/sources/Alienation, Freedom, and Dignity.md

 «we have reason to organize social life in such a way that we respond appropriately to the valuable features of individual human beings that give rise to their dignity.»

+### Basic idea of alienation

+«"alienation" is used to refer to a state or process of separation or division—lack of unity, harmony, or connectedness.»

+### When the separation happens

+«This disunity occurs between a subject S and some object O in certain circumstances.»

+### The subject of alienation

+«S is usually taken to be a person or an agent capable of self-knowledge and self-assessment.»

+### The object of alienation

+«O, in turn, may be aspects of the natural world, other people, or the agent themselves.»

+### The conditions of alienation

+«C, finally, may range over various material and social background factors.»

+### Kinds of alienation

+«Alienation may be subjective or objective.»

+### Subjective alienation and the attitude of the subject

+«Judgements about subjective alienation make ineliminable references to the attitudes of S (to S's desires, beliefs, or experience).
+They say, for example, that S _feels_ a lack of unity with O.»

 ## Bibliography

 ## References